thefella/thefella.github.io/Faroe Islands/_posts/2018-04-14-faroe-islands-april-2018.md

 [//]: # Lisa Quote
-{% include quote.html quote="Travelling with f/8 to the Faroe Islands brought me to places I would have never gotten to on my own.
-The workshop was the perfect blend of instruction, adventure and a tremendous amount of fun with our small group and great photographers leading the way." cite="Lisa Rubens, May 2017" image="/assets/img/faroes/bg_jeff_viewpoint_blur.jpg" wow="fadeInLeft" %}
+{% include quote.html quote="The f/8 workshop was the perfect blend of instruction, adventure and a tremendous amount of fun with our small group and great photographers leading the way." cite="Lisa Rubens, May 2017" image="/assets/img/faroes/bg_jeff_viewpoint_blur.jpg" wow="fadeInLeft" %}

 [//]: # Teachers